Sirii-Dev/Positive-messages/README.md

 '''

 #Contributing
-    If someone wants to add or improve something, I invite you to collaborate directly in this repository: random-msg
+    If someone wants to add or improve something, I invite you to collaborate directly in this repository: https://github.com/siriweb/Positive-messages

 #License
     positive-msg is released under the MIT License.